Epipomponia nawai

 Epipomponia nawai is a moth in the Epipyropidae family.
 It was described by Harrison Gray Dyar Jr. in 1904.
-It is found in Japan and Taiwan.
+It is found in Japan, Taiwan, China, and Korea.

 The wingspan is about 22 mm.
 The wings are entirely black, the forewings with many bluish-metallic scales.
+As a caterpillar, E. nawai is an ectoparasite of cicadas such as Hyalessa maculaticollis and Meimuna opalifera species.